labex-labs/python-cheatsheet/docs/cheatsheet/en/manipulating-strings.md

 ## Replace Method

-Replaces all occurences of a given substring with another substring.
+Replaces all occurrences of a given substring with another substring.
 Can be optionally provided a third argument to limit the number of replacements.
 Returns a new string.

 ```python
 text = "Hello, world!"